lukeganzevoort/schedule-it/context.md

 ### Core Scope (high‑level)

-1.  **Multi‑tenant architecture** – each league or facility operates in isolation under a single application instance.
+1.  **Multi‑tenant architecture** – each recreational sports league operates in isolation under a single application instance.
-2.  **Role‑based access** – admins manage resources and users; schedulers create/adjust events; viewers only read calendars.
+2.  **Role‑based access** – league admins manage fields, teams, and referees; schedulers create/adjust games; coaches and players view their team calendars.
-3.  **Calendar UI** – interactive view where users can drag, drop, and edit events.
+3.  **Calendar UI** – interactive view where users can drag, drop, and edit games with field and time slot visualization.
-4.  **Conflict detection** – backend validates that no two events occupy the same resource or participant at the same time.
+4.  **Conflict detection** – backend validates that no two games occupy the same field at the same time, and ensures teams/referees aren't double‑booked.
-5.  **Automatic schedule generation** – a simple algorithm that distributes events across available slots, demonstrating problem‑solving beyond CRUD.
+5.  **Automatic schedule generation** – an algorithm that distributes games fairly across available fields and time slots, balancing home/away games and avoiding back‑to‑back scheduling.
-6.  **Export options** – CSV or iCal files so users can import schedules into personal calendars or reporting tools.
+6.  **Export options** – CSV or iCal files so coaches and players can import game schedules into personal calendars or team communication tools.

 ### High‑Level Technology Stack